HILONet: Hierarchical Imitation Learning from Non-Aligned Observations: Method

-we consider two optimum policies that can solve single goal position tasks $\pi_1$ and $\pi_2$. $\pi_1$ choose a path to reach the goal observation exactly as the expert does, while $\pi_2$ choose a total different path but reach the same goal position.
-The state-value function of these two policy are: \begin{small}
+we consider two optimum policies that can solve the tasks $\pi_1$ and $\pi_2$.
+Both policies are well-trained, which means the low level policies is the same, only high level policies are different. $\pi_1$ choose a path to reach the goal observation exactly as the expert does, while $\pi_2$ choose a total different path but reach the same goal position.
+The state-value function of these two policy are: